-Posted in Books, Current Events, Environment, Feminism, Literature, Posts, Science
+Posted in Current Events, Environment, Just for Fun, Posts, Science

 Tagged Arkansas, Billy Graham, Crystal Mine, gravity, levitation, Mysterious Universe, physics, Travel Channel